 -

 “That’s the stuff,” is what I wrote in my notes when I tasted Sovi Reserve Red.
 This de-alcoholized Cabernet Sauvignon-Petite Sirah blend made with grapes grown in California just feels well crafted.
 It’s tannic and oaky (in fact, it was aged in both French and American oak barrels, so there ya go), but still smooth and light bodied.
 To me, this has a deep cherry flavor that lingers on the back of your tongue, but the bottle touts notes of plum and boysenberry (it’s stonefruit-forward, so I was on to something).
-This is an impressive N/A red and at $38 a bottle, it’s one you’ll probably reserve for dinner parties thrown by people you actually care about impressing.
+This is an impressive non alcoholic red wine and, at $38 a bottle, it’s one you’ll probably reserve for dinner parties thrown by people you actually care about impressing.
 Or, what the hell.
-Just treat yourself.
+Just treat yourself to a bottle of the best alcohol free red wine—the world seems to be ending anyway!

 Credit: Merc / Sovi